galaxyproject/training-material/topics/metagenomics/tutorials/metatranscriptomics/tutorial.md

 >    > 2.
 How many sequence pairs have been removed because at least one read was shorter than the length cutoff?
 >    >
 >    > > ### {% icon solution %} Solution
 >    > > 1.
-3,480 bp has been trimmed for the forward read and 62,236 bp bp on the reverse (read 2).
+203,654 bp has been trimmed for the forward read (read 1) and 569,653 bp bp on the reverse (read 2).
 It is not a surprise: we saw that at the end of the sequences the quality was dropping more for the reverse reads than for the forward reads.
 >    > > 2.
-195 (3.9%) reads were too short after trimming and then filtered.
+1,500 (0.6%) reads were too short after trimming and then filtered.
 >    > {: .solution }
 >    {: .question}
 {: .hands_on}

 ## Ribosomal RNA fragments filtering

 Metatranscriptomics sequencing targets any RNA in a pool of micro-organisms.
-The vast majority of RNA will be ribosomal RNAs.
+The high proportion of the RNA sequences in any organisms will be ribosomal RNAs.
 These rRNAs are useful for the taxonomic assignation, i.e. which organisms are found, but they do not provide any functional informations, i.e. which genes are expressed.
-To make the downstream functional annotation faster, we will remove the rRNA sequences using **SortMeRNA** ({% cite kopylova2012sortmerna %}).
+To make the downstream functional annotation faster, we will sort the rRNA sequences using **SortMeRNA** ({% cite kopylova2012sortmerna %}).
 It can handle large RNA databases and sort out all fragments matching to the database with high accuracy and specificity:

 ![SortMeRNA](../../images/metatranscriptomics/sortmerna.png)